Anxiety

 Social Anxiety Disorder (SAD)

 Social anxiety disorder, also known as social phobia, is a mental disorder characterized by an intense and persistent fear of being judged, embarrassed, or humiliated in social situations.
-People with social anxiety disorder often experience overwhelming worry about everyday social interactions, interfering with daily life, affecting work, school, and relationships.
-Avoidance behaviors, low self-esteem, intense worry, and physical symptoms are common.
+Therefore, people with social anxiety disorder often experience overwhelming worry about everyday social interactions, interfering with daily life, affecting work, school, and relationships.
+Avoidant behaviors, low self-esteem, intense worry, and physical symptoms are common.

 Panic Disorder

 Panic disorder is marked by sudden and intense episodes of fear, called panic attacks, that can happen unexpectedly.
 Symptoms include rapid heartbeat, sweating, trembling, shortness of breath, chest pain, and feelings of impending doom.
-Understandably, panic attacks can exacerbate symptoms by causing individuals to develop a fear of having more attac.
+Understandably, panic attacks can worsen symptoms by causing individuals to develop a fear of having more attacks.

 What To Do When Experiencing Anxiety Disorder

-Many people assume that anxiety is linked to stress, but anxiety disorders are mental health conditions that require specialized care and attention.
-Sometimes, people turn to drugs or alcohol to ease their symptoms, but this can be a dangerous slope that can lead to substance abuse.
+Many people assume that anxiety is linked to stress.
+Anxiety affects people from all walks of life and doesn’t discriminate based on age, gender, or socioeconomic status.
+It is a mental health conditions that require specialized care and attention.
+Sometimes, people turn to drugs or alcohol to ease their symptoms.
+But this can be a dangerous slope that can lead to substance abuse.
 Seeking help early on allows you to treat the symptoms effectively so that they do not get progressively worse.

 Here at East Point Behavioral Health, we offer various treatments to address anxiety disorders.
-Our treatment center in Massachusetts offers cognitive behavioral therapy (CBT), medication management, individual therapy, and group therapy.
-The goals of these therapies are to help you understand your condition, what triggers your symptoms, and how to best manage your symptoms.
-This information empowers you to take charge of your recovery.
+Our treatment center in Massachusetts offers cognitive behavioral therapy (CBT), medication management, individual therapy, group therapy, and online therapy for anxiety disorders.
+These therapies aim to help you understand your condition, what triggers your symptoms, and how to best manage your symptoms.
+This empowers you to take charge of your recovery.

 Cognitive Behavioral Therapy (CBT)